TuanRids/UPATRo/README.md

 # 3D PAUT Visualization and Real-time Robotics Integration

-**Note:** The source code is private due to privacy policies.
+**Note:** The source code is private due to the privacy policies of My Organization.
 For inquiries, contact:
 📧 Email: ngdtuan.dn@gmail.com
 🔗 LinkedIn: [Nguyen Tuan](https://www.linkedin.com/in/nguyen-tuan-a2a589128/)